Sustainable Shoe Brand Cariuma Launches A Slip-On Sneaker

 Cariuma's rise to popularity over the last few years has a lot to do with the brand’s viral OCA Low sneakers, which have over 15,000 reviews raving about their otherworldly comfort and unmatchable versatility.
 Now with the release of the slip-on style skate sneaker, Cariuma further secures a foothold in the sustainable shoe market.

 While it's nice to have a well-made, sustainable shoe, Cariuma has made a conscious effort to give back to the planet by helping to revive ecosystems by planting trees.
-The brand pledges to plant two trees for every pair of shoes sold.
+The brand has pledged to plant two trees for every pair of shoes sold.
 While this type of offering isn't completely new in the retail landscape, Cariuma intentionally created its own in-house reforestation program that works with locals and indigenous folks in Brazil.

 Advertisement